 In these circumstances, the company should not provide the documents, but should inform the requesting authority of the reason why these documents cannot be provided (i.e., that the data protection laws in the other country constitute reasonable excuse for lack of compliance).

 61 Does your country have secrecy or blocking statutes?
 What related issues arise from compliance with a notice or subpoena?

-The collection and use of personal data in the UK are governed by the DPA 2018, including restrictions on the disclosure of personal data.
+The collection and use of personal data are governed by the Data Protection Act 2018 (the DP Act), including restrictions on the disclosure of personal data.
 Personal data is defined as data that relates to a living individual who can be identified from that data.
-However, broadly speaking, the non-disclosure provisions in the DPA 2018 do not apply if the material is requested by a notice or court order issued on the grounds that the material is necessary for the prevention or detection of crime, the apprehension or prosecution of offenders, the assessment or collection of any tax or duty, or of any imposition of a similar nature.
+The data protection principles set out how personal data should be processed, which include that it should be fairly and lawfully processed as well as only processed as far as is necessary.
+The DP Act also gives certain rights to the data subjects.
+In practice, this can mean that unless certain conditions are achieved, personal data should not be transferred.
+However this is subject to certain relaxations if the material is requested by a notice or court order issued on the grounds that the material is necessary for the prevention or detection of crime, the apprehension or prosecution of offenders, the assessment or collection of any tax or duty, or of any imposition of a similar nature.